jherland/thoughts_on_build_systems/slides.md

 ### Properties of _bad_ build systems
 ---

+Succeeds on machine _X_, but fails on machine _Y_ &mdash; _WHY?_

+--

+- Possible reasons:
-- Works on _that_ machine, but not on my machine
+    - Compiler/tool installed on _X_, but not on _Y_
-    - Different:
-        - compilers?
-        - compiler versions?
-        - tools? versions?
-        - hosts
-        - users
+    - Wrong compiler/tool version
+    - Depends on a specific OS/distro
+    - Depends on specific environment variable(s)
+    - Hardcoded user paths: `/home/johndoe/src/main/foo/bar`
+    - NFS mount or shared network drive
+    - Connectivity to external servers
-        - distros
+        - within office/site?
-        - environments
+        - within company?
-        - locales
+        - 3rd-party site!?
+--
+- Some of these are known/intentional
+    - i.e. fix machine _Y_ - not a build process bug
+- However, often most of these are (unknown) bugs
+    - just waiting newbies to stumble upon
+- Hidden/unknown deps make it harder to setup a machine for building
+- External deps are sometimes necessary, but _try_ to reduce/eliminate

+---

+Succeeds on machine _X_, but fails on machine _Y_

+Succeeds on both _X_ and _Y_, but the build results from _Y_ don't work properly!
-        - networks
+- Worse!

+--

-- Always build release builds from clean
+Always build release builds from clean
 - Cannot trust incremental builds
-    - Fast or correct, choose one!
+- Fast _or_ correct, choose one! &#9785;

-- Slow
+--

+Slow!
 - Unnecessary rebuilds
 - Lack of parallellization

-- Depends on externals
+--

+Obtuse
-    - What are externals?
+- Build failures are hard to diagnose and debug
-        - Other directories
-        - Other machines
-            - NFS mounts?
-            - Git servers?
-        - Other networks/companies

 ---
 layout: false